Marijuana and Canadian Travel: What Should I Know?

 On October 17, 2018, the Cannabis Act took effect in Canada.
 This law marks a major change in Canadian policy.
 It legalizes marijuana possession and use for recreational purposes.

 If you have a prior arrest or cannabis conviction there is a chance you may be turned away at the Canadian border.
 However it is important to know that you may still have options to enter Canada.
-We can help.
-Cohen Immigration Law is a leading Canadian immigration law firm with over 45 years of experience.

 Complete our contact form to receive a free consultation from a Cohen Immigration Law expert on how to overcome potential issues on inadmissibility to Canada.